 We didn’t revisit features often, either.
-The product specs were well thought through, sometimes crafted for months, but the truth is that almost nothing you build will be perfect the first time. (and if it is, there’s almost certainly a generous amount of luck involved).
-It’s normal, and there’s nothing to be ashamed of – no matter how hard we plan and research, we build with imperfect information, and we do the best we can.
-Sadly, we had a lot more confidence than was wise in how well our features were initially designed – some might say hubris – and we didn’t revisit or iterate on existing features.
+The product specs were well thought through, sometimes crafted for months, but the truth is that almost nothing you build will be perfect the first time (and if it is, there’s almost certainly a generous amount of luck involved).
+It’s normal, and there’s nothing to be ashamed of.
+No matter how hard we plan and research, we build with imperfect information, and we do the best we can.
+Sadly, we had a lot more confidence than was wise in how well our features were initially designed (some might say hubris) and we didn’t revisit or iterate on existing features.

 So far, I’ve just talked about the challenges we faced, and the pain we felt.
 There’s plenty you can take away just from that, but I’d like to make sure I’m also sharing some of the actual lessons I learned in the process, so that you don’t make the same mistakes.

 One thing it’s worth noting as a background to all of these lessons is that it’s important to recognise the huge and subtle impact of organisational culture.
 While some of our challenges were a result of us being a young, enthusiastic startup team, many could be traced back to the culture of “it’s null till you ship it”.
-That wasn’t just a saying, it was an idea that became embedded in how we thought about bugs, customers, growth and technology.
+That wasn’t just a saying, it was an idea that became embedded in how we thought about bugs, customers, growth, and technology.

-I’m certainly not saying it was a bad saying, or a toxic culture – it was instrumental in our growth and success!
+I’m certainly not saying it was a bad saying or a toxic culture – it was instrumental in our growth and success!
 But I am saying that we didn’t pay enough attention to how it was shaping our organisation and our product practices.
 Be ready to adapt your organisation when your situation changes.

 First and foremost: no matter how much time you put into your product design, iterate again.
-Your best, educated guess is not going to be enough, even if you spend 6 months perfecting it.
+Your best, educated guess is not going to be enough, even if you spend six months perfecting it.
 The urge to have new functionality is huge – believe me, I know! – but make sure you spend time taking care of existing solutions.
-There are many improvements waiting, just look at your existing customers and what they tell you (via your support system or sales team), trust your team, and give them time to improve on solutions they previously crafted which could be delivering more value (or less friction).
+There are many improvements waiting.
+Look at your existing customers and what they tell you (via your support system or sales team), trust your team, and give them time to improve on solutions they previously crafted which could be delivering more value (or less friction).

-Hopefully you’ll be successful and will win big customers.
+Hopefully, you’ll be successful and will win big customers.
 However, beware of huge deals, because although the money is great, they often come with strings attached.
-Most likely you’re going to “pollute” your product with custom solutions which don’t really fit in, and which possibly shouldn’t even be a part of the product at all.
+Most likely you’re going to “pollute” your product with custom solutions that don’t really fit in, and which possibly shouldn’t even be a part of the product at all.
 It’s also going to force you to redesign your team structure somehow – perhaps create a Professional Services team – or else your roadmap is going to be a constant battlefield between what you want to ship and what your Big Customer™ wants.
 We thought these kinds of big customers would be a segway into a world of Enterprise sales, but it turned out they weren’t a guaranteed path.
 In fact, we lost our very first one without a clear benefit – no product improvements, and no references or stepping-stones for future Enterprise customers.

-Speak up Sooner
+Speak up sooner